mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 > When you mention something in a meeting, don't assume anyone will remember it.

-I still remember when I mentioned something crucial _just once_ and later was baffled why no one knew about it.
+I will never forget that time I mentioned something crucial _just once_ and later was baffled why no one knew about it.

-Just think about the information overload we all get every day.
-If you realize there is some information crucial for the success of the project, you have to _repeat it_.
-Repeat the information in your written update, repeat it again at the next weekly meeting, and repeat it again in a related Slack conversation that comes up two weeks later.
+Just think about the information overload we get every day.
+If you realize there is some crucial information important for the success of the project, you have to _repeat it_.
+Repeat the information in your written update, repeat it again in the next meeting, and repeat it again in a Slack conversation that comes up two weeks later.

 #### What about coding?

 You will be writing code, and reviewing lots of code.
-This is the part that should feel very familiar.
-It is worth saying that as a tech lead you are expected to step up and tackle some of the harder technical challenges.
+This should feel very familiar.
+It is worth noting that as a tech lead you are expected to step up and tackle some of the harder technical challenges.

-Note: You will most likely write less code than before.
-This makes sense because you now have other responsibilities besides coding.
-We will discuss the balance later in this article.
+You will most likely write less code than before.
+This makes sense because of all the other responsibilities.
+We expand on this topic further down.

 #### Basics - Summary so far

-So far we’ve talked about the basics responsibilities of a tech lead:
+So far we covered the basics responsibilities of a tech lead:

 - Maintain the roadmap
 - Cut down scope when necessary
 - Run the weekly meeting
 - Write code

-As you have probably guessed, there is more to tech leading than that.
-Let's explore some slightly more advanced topics.
+As you have probably guessed there is more to tech leading than that.
+Let's explore those juicy, more advanced topics.

 ## Advanced topics

-The Basics we've covered so far should feel relatively straightforward.
-All of the Basics are mostly algorithmic: Set up a roadmap.
+The basics we covered so far are straightforward.
+They are mostly algorithmic: Set up a roadmap.
 Run a weekly meeting using these few steps.
 If approaching a deadline, do X.

 The next section is about dealing with people.
 It is just as important.

 #### Leading and leaving enough autonomy at the same time

 Imagine in your team meeting someone steps up with a strong opinion about anything - coding style, a library, a feature.
-Never shoot them down, especially in front of everyone, and especially if they are still learning and this is one of their first ideas they shared!
+Never shoot them down, especially in front of everyone!

 For example, say an engineer suggests an improvement that would take at most a few days to complete.
 Here are a few options:

 - You totally agree with the idea.
 Say you agree, ask others for their opinion.
 Ideally you will reach a quick conclusion and the person will ship the improvement in the next few days.
-Shipping feels great, especially if it was their own idea!
+It feels great to propose something and ship it!
 - The proposal seems reasonable but you are not sure.
 Aim to show trust.
 For example, recently I said: “Sounds good.
 You own this part of the app now.
 Do whatever you think is best.”
 Sounds scary?
-Not if you’ve done hiring well!
+Not if you’ve done hiring well.
-- The prposal is reasonable but there are many higher-priority things.
+- The proposal is reasonable but there are many higher-priority things.
 Especially people new to a project sometime suggest good ideas that have relatively low impact.
 You should say the idea is good and politely explain there are high-priority things on the roadmap.
-But if the engineer is very passionate about it, and it takes a day or two, why not just go for it?
-It feels good to propose an improvement and ship it the next day!
+But if the engineer is very passionate about the improvement and it only takes a day, why not just go for it?
 Unless you do this every day, you should be fine.
 - The idea needs more discussion.
 Say something like “I don't yet understand how it would work and it will take a while for me to understand.
 Can we have a separate chat about it?”
 And then spend the time with the engineer 1:1 or in a small group.
 Understand the proposal, and figure out together how to execute on it and when.
-You might find out the idea wouldn't work right now because of constraints you discover.
+You might find out the idea wouldn't work because of constraints you discover.

 It is important to realize there might be a deeper reason why someone on your team is proposing something.
 The people on your team are not machines that are concerned with delivering the project and nothing else.
-For the most part people will be mainly concerned with delivering the project.
+For the most part, people will be concerned with delivering the project.
 But remember that everyone has their own career aspirations, too.
-For example, someone new to the team might be proposing an idea because they want to prove they can take ownership and deliver.
+For example, someone might propose an idea because they want to prove they can take ownership and deliver.

 If everyone on your team is pulling in different directions, you have a serious problem.
 This never happened to me, and should not happen if your project is well defined, has a clear roadmap and support from the rest of the company.

-However, it is quite common that occasionally someone on the team will come up with an improvement or have a strong opinion on how something should be done, and will push for it.
+However, it is quite common that occasionally someone on the team will come up with an improvement or have a strong opinion on how something should be done.
 If the idea is reasonable and won’t make a big difference to when you ship, IMHO you should be supportive and let them just run with it.

-This brings us to the next topic on how each person on the team is different, and how you often need a different approach for communicating with each of your teammates.
+Each person on the team is different, and you often need a different approach for communicating with each of your teammates.
+This brings us to the next topic - leadership styles.

 #### Different leadership styles